 Our Experience at Grizzle-T Dog & Sled Works

 February 9, 2012 – After a few days skiing in Steamboat, we decided to switch it up and go dog sledding.
-Grizzle-T is the only dog sled tour in town, so the choice was easy.
-They also had outstanding reviews.
+Grizzle-T is the only dog sled tour in town, so the choice was easy since they had outstanding reviews.
 They run dog sled tours in the beautiful Yampa Valley with terrain similar to the interior of Alaska or Canada’s Yukon.

-After getting picked up in at our condo we departed for Clark.
+After getting picked up at our condo, we departed for Clark.
 The normal sled route just outside Steamboat was closed due to lack of snow, so we headed up north to Hahns Peak where there was plenty of snow.
 The conditions were optimal and we got a perfect winter day.
 There was one other group out with us, so we ran two sleds.
 Grizzle T made everything easy and fun!